A Dynkin Game with Independent Processes and Incomplete Information: Proof of Theorem

 and $\,\widetilde W_t^{(i)} \coloneqq W_{\sigma_{-x_i}^{(i)} + t}^{(i)} - W_{\sigma_{-x_i}^{(i)}}^{(i)}, \,t \ge 0$ is a standard Brownian motion, independent of $\mathcal{F}_{\sigma_{-x_i}^{(i)}}^{(i)}$.
 One may verify that $\tau_a^{(i)}$ is a stopping time, by noting that, for every $t \in [0, \infty)$, we have

-\begin{remark} Despite its seemingly complicated form, the stopping time $\tau_a^{(i)}$ in \eqref{square_root_st_times} is just the first time the process $x_i + W^{(i)}_t$ hits the square-root boundary $a\sqrt{t+1}$ after hitting the origin.
-The significance of such stopping times will become clear shortly. \end{remark}
+Note that, despite its seemingly complicated form, the stopping time $\tau_a^{(i)}$ in \eqref{square_root_st_times} is just the first time the process $x_i + W^{(i)}_t$ hits the square-root boundary $a\sqrt{t+1}$ after hitting the origin.
+The significance of such stopping times will become clear shortly.